wallish77/wlsh_nodes/README.md

 ### Seed to Number
 Converts a `SEED` type to an `INT`, which was needed for some third party nodes

+### Seed and Int
+Generates a seed and outputs as an `INT` and `SEED` type to allow the number to be used with nodes looking for varying inputs

 ### SDXL Steps
 A single node that outputs three different integers for use as step count in SDXL workflows.